 Before buying a tree for your garden or yard, take a moment to look around.
 Do you see any trees that are already in place and beneficial to bees?

 If so, consider planting a tree that will bloom at a different time.
-Filling in the “food gaps” or time when other things are not in bloom is one good way to help save bees.
+Filling in the “food gaps” or times when other things are not in bloom is one good way to help save bees.

-Early Flowering Trees for Bees
+Early Spring Trees that Help Bees

 As the Winter months begin to wind down, early Spring bees are hungry and anxious to get started on the new season.
 Any plants that bloom early, regardless of occasional frosts etc, are wonderful food sources for hungry pollinators.

 In my region, the native Red Maple trees (Acer rubrun) are one of the earlier nectar providers for bees.
 They are large trees that can be planted in many regions of the country.

 In a warm Winter season, it is not uncommon to see Red Maple pollen being brought in to the hive in January.
 This fresh pollen and nectar is one of the first signals to the colony that Spring is coming.

 Red Maples grow wild here – so most people do not bother to plant them.
 However, if you live in a neighborhood lacking a woodland area-this is one tree to consider.

 If the idea of a large Red Maple doesn’t appeal to you, the small Japanese Maple “Bloodgood” (Acer palmatum atropurpureum ‘Bloodgood’ ) attracts bees to the blooms in my yard each year.